Seafoodair/Ponzitracker/README.md

 If you have any issues accessing the dataset, please contact us for assistance.

-Note that the dataset and Hunter model code will be publicly available upon acceptance of the paper.
+Note that the Hunter model code will be publicly available upon acceptance of the paper.